Problem Details & Calculated DTO Fields

 - Design calculated DTO fields (

-Next, test your understanding of parcel retrieval, Problem Details, and calculated fields in the topic quiz.
+Next, test your understanding of parcel retrieval, service layer patterns, Problem Details, and custom exceptions in the topic quiz.